pparkitn/pparkitn/extra/papermill.md

 The -p flag is used to pass each parameter (start_date and end_date with their respective values).
 3. Viewing the Output
 After execution, open output_analysis.ipynb to view the results with the updated parameters.

-More Resources
-Papermill Documentation
-Jupyter Documentation
-Papermill simplifies the process of rerunning Jupyter Notebooks with different parameters, making it ideal for automation and batch processing tasks.